adslabcuhk/elect/AE_INSTRUCTION.md

 ### Note on the evaluation results

+The raw running log generated by the YCSB benchmark tool will be stored in the folder `${PathToELECTResultSummary}/` configured in the `scripts/settings.sh` file.
+The log file will be named with detailed configuration information, such as workload, KV number, operation number, etc.

-The summarized result of each evaluation will be stored in the `scripts/exp/` folder and named `${ExpName}.log`.
+To make the result easier to read, we provide the summarized result of each evaluation in the `scripts/exp/` folder and named `${ExpName}.log`.
 For example, the result of Exp#1 will be stored in `scripts/exp/Exp1-ycsb.log`.

-For the performance evaluation, the result will be summarized in different ways according to the running round number of the experiment (defined in each of the experiment scripts by the variable `RunningRoundNumber`).
+For the **performance evaluation**, the result will be summarized in different ways according to the running round number of the experiment (defined in each of the experiment scripts by the variable `RunningRoundNumber`).

 * If the running round number is 1, the result will be directly output as in the example shown below.